ancasarb/dial/README.md

 **DIAL** (data intensive applications lens)

-_Visualising hidden systems that make modern life possible — and what happens when they fail.
+* * Visualising hidden systems that make modern life possible - and what happens when they fail. * *
-_

 #### Submarine cables

 #dial #modern #infrastructure